johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

  - business understanding
  - data understanding
  #### **Major questions**
-These questions deepen our grasp of the business and data context, steering the analysis toward the NPO’s core concerns and enabling a thorough exploration of donor dynamics.
+These questions deepen our grasp of the business and data context, steering the analysis toward the NPOs' core concerns and enabling a thorough exploration of donor dynamics.

 This part is crucial, as it serves as a compass that guides our analysis and helps address stakeholders' concerns or uncover relevant information.

 #### **Modeling**
 ""'''''
 #### **Model Evaluation**